13 Free TV Apps to Download Now

 Even if you don’t have a Roku, you can download the free Roku Channel app.
 This channel hosts a rotating selection of free movies and TV series.
 Past offerings have included options like 24, Alias and Army Wives.

 The Roku Channel is also home to slew of Roku Originals, like Singled Out, Elba vs Block and Mapleworth Murders.
 Those in the US in Canada can also stream live news 24/7.
-All content is ad-free, which is rare in the world of free TV apps, and it doesn’t require a subscription.
+The Roku Channel does have ads, but it doesn’t require a subscription.

 If you’re into action flicks, sci-fi or horror, you might want to check out Popcornflix.
-Some of the categories of free movies and free tv shows on this platform include: “Attack of the Giant Whatever,” “Horror + Action = Amazing” and “The Spy Who Saved Me.”
+Some of the categories of free movies and free tv shows on this platform include: “Sci-Fi Sanctuary,” “Disasterpiece Theater” and “Fists of Fatality.”

 You can access Popcornflix on any Apple TV, Amazon Fire TV or Roku device.
 You can also access it via Xbox One, or any Apple or iOS mobile devices.
 While you won’t need a subscription for Popcornflix, you will have to watch a few ads spread throughout the content.